-- a) The Tag backscatters an RN16 as it enters reply, - b) The Interrogator acknowledges the Tag with an ACK containing this same RN16, - c) The acknowledged Tag transitions to the acknowledged state, backscattering its PC, EPC, and CRC-16, - d) The Interrogator issues a QueryAdjust or QueryRep, causing the identified Tag to invert its inventoried flag (i.e. $A \rightarrow B$ or $B \rightarrow A$) and transition to ready, and potentially causing another Tag to initiate a query-response dialog with the Interrogator, starting in step (a), above.
+- a) The Tag backscatters an RN16 as it enters reply, - b) The Interrogator acknowledges the Tag with an ACK containing this same RN16, - c) The acknowledged Tag transitions to the acknowledged state, backscattering the reply shown in Table 6.14, - d) The Interrogator issues a QueryAdjust or QueryRep, causing the identified Tag to invert its inventoried flag (i.e. $A \rightarrow B$ or $B \rightarrow A$) and transition to ready, and potentially causing another Tag to initiate a query-response dialog with the Interrogator, starting in step (a), above.